Myki Q+A: Straight answers to your questions

 Why don’t I have to touch off on trams?

-However if you travel on a tram entirely within in the Zone 1/2 overlap, which only occurs right at the end of routes 75, 86 and 109, you do need to touch off before you alight to ensure that you are only charged the cheaper Zone 2 fare.
+However, if you travel entirely within the Zone 1/2 overlap at the outer ends of routes 75, 86 and 109, you should touch off to ensure you are charged the cheaper Zone 2 fare.

 Do I get charged for another 2-hours if I touch off after the expiry time?